aptos-labs/aptos-core/developer-docs-site/docs/standards/digital-asset.md

 }
 ```

-Creators should cautiously consider whether they should use `create_named_token` or `create_from_account` when building
+Creators should cautiously consider whether they should use `create_named_token` or `create` when building
 their custom collection/token.
-In general `create_from_account` is recommended as it allows for clean deletion if the
+In general `create` is recommended as it allows for clean deletion if the
 tokens are burnt and generally, deterministic addresses for tokens are not always necessary thanks to indexing services.
 One example that would prefer deterministic addresses and thus `create_named_token` is a collection of soul bound tokens
 where each token's address is created from the holder's name.